Pain After Back Surgery

 If you still have pain after back surgery, the cause may be:

 - Surgical Error

 Many surgeons use approaches to spine surgery that are easier to perform, but also more likely to fail, and in some cases, the treatment may actually introduce new problems, such as when the surgeon uses the wrong type of hardware or screws.

 What Do I Do Next?

 The most important thing you can do is talk to an expert spine surgeon.
 We encourage those that have back pain after surgery is not only Georgia but throughout the United States, to consider contacting Spine Center Atlanta today, where Dr. James L Chappuis and his staff can examine the problem and determine the appropriate follow-up treatment.

 Dr. Chappuis and his staff are considered some of the foremost experts in spine surgery, holding patents on some of the most effective hardware, and heavily involved in the research and implementation of new and more effective techniques.

-We’ll do our best to see if there are any non-surgical interventions that may help, and if an additional surgery is required, we’ll give you complete details into how it will work, and why you will benefit from an additional treatment.
+We’ll do our best to see if there are any non-surgical interventions that may help, and if additional surgery is required, we’ll give you complete details into how it will work, and why you will benefit from additional treatment.
 For more information, please call our team today at 404-351-5812.